The Witcher 3: Definitive Gwent Guide

 Image: Witcher Wiki

-The best card of the game includes heroes that disregard debuff from other cards, making them a lot more difficult to counter in a game that doesn’t feature direct card removal.
-Even though Scorched will still demolish your hero cards if they’re residing in the most valuable lane.
+Even though Scorched will still demolish your hero cards if they reside in the most valuable lane.
 But you should know that that’s only a single removal card in a set that includes 149 other components and special cards.

 This will also get you ahead of the game if you execute your techniques early in the game.
-Players running Northern decks should not feel any kind of hesitation to exchange out the Impenetrable Fog if it shows up in their opening hand, provided that they are still using King of Temeria as their boss.
-This is because the King grants the power to pull and play an Impenetrable Fog from your deck only one time during the match.
-Clear Weather and Lord Commander do the same too.
+Players running Northern decks should not hesitate to exchange out the Impenetrable Fog if it shows up in their opening hand, provided that they are still using King of Temeria as their boss.

 2. Keep An Eye Out For Value Plays